HubSpot/hubspot-cli/acceptance-tests/tests/workflows/README.md

 # CLI Workflow Acceptance Tests

 These tests are intended to mimic real developer workflows.
-Whenever possible we should prioritize writing workflows for new commands, or adding tests for new commands into existing workflows.
-Testing real CLI use-cases is more valuable to us than testing individual commands in isolation.
+Whenever possible we should write workflows tests for new commands.
+Testing real CLI use-cases is an effective way for us to catch impactful bugs before releases.
+These workflow tests enable testing on new HubSpot accounts without requiring any pre-configuration of the accounts.
+This is useful for testing commands that rely on certain assets existing within the target HubSpot account.

-Another benefit of workflow tests is that they enable us to run the tests against new HubSpot accounts without requiring us to pre-configure each account.

 **An example workflow looks something like this:**
 1. Create an asset locally using a CLI command